Episode

 .

-Jeff and Michelle both laugh and catch each others' eyes.
-They continue
+(At this, Jeff and Michelle both laugh and catch each others' eyes.
+They continue to smile at

-and roll their eyes in the general direction of Kirk while Sara launches
+each other and roll their eyes in the general direction of Kirk while Sara launches into a short

 .